Cantonese Chicken Feet Soup with Peanuts & Kelp | The Woks of Life

 Transfer to a soup pot.
 Fill with enough water to submerge completely, and add 2 tablespoons Shaoxing wine.
 Bring to a boil, and let boil for 1 minute.
 Remove from the burner, drain, and rinse clean.

-The chicken feet then go back into the soup pot with the hai dai (海带), peanuts ginger slices, and 12 cups of water.
+The chicken feet then go back into the soup pot with the seaweed/haidai (海带), peanuts, ginger slices, and 12 cups of water.
 Cover and bring to a boil over high heat.

 Once boiling, reduce the heat to medium and cook with the lid on for an additional 20 minutes.